OzanKayikci/OzanKayikci/README.md

 ### <div align="center">A passionate Software Developer from Turkey</div>

-- 👨‍💻 I can describe myself as an Android developer who loves blockchain technology.
+- 👨‍💻 I can describe myself as an Android developer.

-- 🌱 I’m currently learning Android, Kotlin,blockchain technologies, smart contracts(solidity)
+- 🌱 I’m currently learning Android, Kotlin.
+  -   *<ins>📌 You can check my published apps in my Play Store account.
+[Play Store Link](https://play.google.com/store/apps/developer?id=Laivinieks) </ins>*

-- 💻I was worked as mobile developer at SciMatic and fullstack developer as freelancer(with .net razor page)
+- 💻I was worked as mobile(react native) and smart contract(solidity) developer at SciMatic and fullstack developer as freelancer(with .net razor page)

    - *<ins>📌 I am one of 2 developers of the Saymatik app, a crypo wallet that we developed with using solidity and React Native.
 [IOS](https://apps.apple.com/tr/app/saymatik/id6444104653?l=tr) | [Android](https://play.google.com/store/apps/details?id=com.scimatic.saymatik&hl=tr&gl=US)</ins>*